 Unlike the measurement involving the use of a refractometer, assessing the colour of the collected urine is far easier and can be done by any athlete, regardless of his or her background or technical expertise.
 However, it does require the use of a colour rating chart whose scale might vary depending on the publication that has made it available .

 There is practically no cost involved in performing this method as such a chart can be downloaded and printed from the internet for free.
 The test can be done either on the spot or by using samples that have been preserved in a refrigerator.
 As for the accuracy of the technique, it is worth mentioning that there have been medicines and vitamins which have affected the correctness of the results over time.
 In addition to this, consuming certain vegetables such as carrots and fruits such as blackberries might modify the colour of the urine.
 Fava beans, rhubarb, asparagus, and beetroot can also influence the findings.

 Athletes interested in measuring their hydration levels using this technique are advised to avoid using a chart displayed on a computer or laptop screen as there may be differences compared in terms of colour correctness.

-For the purpose of improving hydration practices, sweat patches can be applied to the athlete's skin in order to determine whether his or her hydration levels are on par.
+For the purpose of improving hydration practices, sweat patches can be applied to the athlete's skin to determine whether his or her hydration levels are on par.
 There are two kinds of patches available nowadays.
 Some are disposable, and others can be used time and again.
 Recently, several companies have come up with a design that enables users to connect sweat monitors to a mobile app and analyse the results using their smartphones.